gloworm-vision/gloworm-docs/content/posts/announcing-gloworm.md

 Hi everyone, today I would like to announce Gloworm: an inexpensive and open source vision module.
 While there are many awesome open source vision _software_ projects for FRC (such as PhotonVision and OpenSight), the accompanying hardware solutions are often unreliable and hacky.
 Even if your team is capable of setting up open source software or writing your own vision code, you might shy away from that if you don't want to duct tape a Raspberry Pi to your shooter.
 Gloworm aims to bridge this software-hardware gap and fully democratize vision tracking in FRC by providing a cheap and open source COTS hardware solution.

+"People who are really serious about software should make their own hardware." - Alan Kay

 Features:

 * Raspberry Pi Compute Module 3+ (BCM2837 64-bit SoC @ 1.2GHz, 1GB LPDDR2 SDRAM, 8GB eMMC Flash)